Help us improve your experience.

 Lifetime kilobytes

-Select the lifetime of an IPsec security association (SA) in kilobytes.
+Select the lifetime, in kilobytes, for an IPsec security association (SA).